ranm8/requestify/README.md

 		hello: 'world'
 	})
 	.then(function(response) {
+		// Get the response body (JSON parsed or jQuery object for XMLs) response.getBody();

-		// Get the response body
+		// Get the raw response body
-		response.getBody();
+		response.body;
 	});
 ```